The Committee for Human Rights in North Korea (HRNK) cordially invites you to:

 Founding Board Member, HRNK

 Executive Director, HRNK

-Please contact HRNK Director of Programs and Editor Rosa Park at [email protected] with any questions or concerns.
+Please email Rosa Park, HRNK Director of Programs and Editor, at [email protected] if you have any questions or concerns.

 Embargoed until 12:01 a.m.
 February 25, 2021.
 South Africa’s Apartheid and North Korea’s Songbun: Parallels in Crimes against Humanity by Robert Collins underlines similarities between two systematically, deliberately, and thoroughly discriminatory repressive systems.
 This project began with expert testimony Collins submitted as part of a joint investigation and documentation project scrutinizing human rights violations committed at North Korea’s short-